 Corsage bracelets have become very sophisticated over the last few years.
-Gone are the silver elastic bands (well . . not really . . . you can still buy them if you want) and in are now sparkling wristlets that can later be used as a bracelet and thus always be a momento of that wonderful day!
+Gone are the silver elastic bands (well . . not really . . . you can still purchase them, but the sparkling wristlets are the new favorites since they can later be used as a bracelet and thus always be a memento of that wonderful day!

 This works well whether you want to traditionally wire and tape the flowers or quickly glue them on with floral adhesive.

 The styles frequently with each new season, so don't feel committed to just this bracelet.
 The same techniques shown in this tutorial works for any corsage bracelet.

 Most of the bracelets are designed to expand and accommodate many wrist sizes.
 Oversized and petite bracelets are also available in my online store.
 Slap bracelets work particularly well for very tiny wrists.